opticfluorine/sovereign/docs/manual/creators/admin/admin_commands.md

 * `player_name`: Name of the player to be granted moderator privileges.

 Grants the Moderator role to the given player.
 If the player already has the Moderator role, no change will be made.
+The player must be logged in to be granted the role;
-Moderator privileges are held in memory only, so the player must be logged in and the role is cleared when the server restarts.
+moderator privileges are persisted to the database and will be restored when the player logs in.

 ### /removemoderator